 Do not ignore WordPress security.
 If you need help keeping your WordPress site secure and you are not sure what to do, ask a professional WordPress service provider or WordPress security expert for assistance.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.
+This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.